Ironman Lessons

 The incredible gift I get to share with my patients is how to learn to love oneself and, eventually, how to extend this love to the world.
 Using techniques like mirror work, forgiveness practices, reconnecting with one’s body, affirmations, gratitude, self-compassion and non-violent communication, love is a skill that can be learned and improved upon.

-Dr. Chris Bjorndal
+Dr. Chris Bjorndal, ND

-Dr. Chris uses her own personal mental health struggles as a source of wisdom to help others who struggle.
+Dr. Chris, ND uses her own personal mental health struggles as a source of wisdom to help others who struggle.
 As an ND she sees patients and has recently begun the launch of her latest book, Beyond the Label.
 If you would like to learn more about her, read her biocall us to book an appointment or attend an upcoming event/workshop.

 Conclusion: